Day in the Life

 Places

 Browse places mentioned in Wilford Woodruff's journal entry on this day.
+Click on the place names to view other pages where they are mentioned.

 Related Documents

 Browse other documents with this same date.
 These could include pages from Wilford Woodruff's autobiographies, daybooks, letters, histories, and personal papers.
+Click on the document titles to view the full document.

 Autobiography 1882 Leaves from My Journal Notes 1

 to the rest of the Apostles for on the he fell to the ground as though he had been knocked down seemed to have fainted away but soon revived but on the following day it seemed as though the enemy made a powerful grasp upon his life.
-He fainted away several times and seemed as though he would die we stoped several times with him at a home by the way side we then took him into a waggon & drove to Brother Horace S Eldridge and spent the remainder of the day & night [feeding] him and in the morning Br Tayler recovered so for that he thought he would be able to ride so we started on our journey
+He fainted away several times and seemed as though he would die we stoped several times with him at a home by the way side we then took him into a waggon & drove to Brother Horace S Eldridge and spent the remainder of the day & night doctoring him and in the morning Br Tayler recovered so for that he thought he would be able to ride so we started on our journey

 Daybook (8 August 1839 - 12 January 1840)